mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/class_variables_methods.md

 ## Class Methods

 - methods that we call on the class itself, without instantiating any objects of that class
-- defined by prepending the class name with self, self refers to the class itself
+- defined by prepending the method name with self, self refers to the class itself
 - define functionality that does not pertain to individual objects
 - methods that do not need to need to deal with state